kamalesh003/rag-chatbot/README.md

-.env file with Open AI API  is preserved in local dev
+Note: .env file (api-secret) with Open AI API  is preserved in local dev